 When selecting by MID 0018, the ID/index to send is the one that is received with MID 0011.
 This is the configured “Identifier number” in the selected Source Tightening.
 If trying to select and ID/index that is not configured as an “Identifier number”, even if there is a Tightening program with this index in the tightening menu, the error MID 0004, status 03 – Parameter set cannot be set, will be sent.

-When subscribing for selected Tightening program, MID 0014-0017, the sent ID/index from the Power Focus 6000, ICB or ITB will always be the index for the Tightening program found in the tightening menu.
+When subscribing for selected Tightening program, MID 0014-0017, the sent ID/index from the Power Focus 6000 or IxB will always be the index for the Tightening program found in the tightening menu.
 This implies that the configured “Identifier number” in the selected Source Tightening will never be sent with MID 0015.
 In all MIDs containing Tightening program info (like MID 0061), the ID/index will always be the one found in the tightening menu, not the configured “Identifier number” in the selected Source Tightening.

 When using MID 0012 to fetch Tightening program data, the ID/index to use shall always be the one found in the tightening menu and not the configured “Identifier number” in the selected Source Tightening.